Skip to content

 Technology

 When it comes to technology, it’s important to consider both the risks and opportunities for young people’s literacy and learning.
-We all have a duty to children to ensure digital spaces are as safe as possible through our consideration of digital literacy and critical media literacy, but we should also recognise the different impact of different types of screen time.
-For example, our research has found that more boys, less engaged readers and children from lower-income backgrounds read fiction on screen.
+We all have a duty to children to ensure digital spaces are as safe as possible through our consideration of digital literacy and critical media literacy, but we should also recognise the different impact of different types of screen time, both positive and negative.
+For example, technology can provide a route into reading for traditionally reluctant less engaged readers.
+Our research has found that more boys, less engaged readers and children from lower-income backgrounds read fiction on screen.

 The solution is multi-faceted